 When Outsourcing Makes Sense

 As manufacturing organizations grow and change, they need to be able to assess their operations’ efficiency continually.
-As a result, it’s not unusual that, at some point, companies of all sizes will need to decide whether they should invest in a new (or upgraded) operation on-site or outsource that function.
+As a result, it’s not unusual that, at some point, companies of all sizes will need to decide whether they should invest in a new (or upgraded) operation on-site.
+Otherwise they will end up outsourcing that function.

 Many different functions could be under consideration: mechanical assembly, machining and printed circuit board assembly (PCBA) are typical examples where the opportunity for outsourcing deserves careful consideration.